CaioCamatta/sol-script/README.md

 **Important:** Please note that SolScript is currently [a work in progress](https://github.com/CaioCamatta/sol-script?tab=readme-ov-file#v10) and has only been tested on ARM-based macOS systems.

 ## Example program

 ```
-// Constant declaration declaration
+// Immutable constant
 val a = 1;

-// Example object
+// Create an object with methods
-var uniqueNumberGenerator = struct {
+var numberGenerator = struct {
-  currNumber: 0;
+  currentNumber: 0;

   // Print N new unique numbers and return the last unique one.
   printNewNumbers: lambda (var count) {
     while (count > 0){
       print count;
-      this.currNumber = this.currNumber +1;
+      this.currentNumber = this.currentNumber +1;
       count = count - 1;
     }

-    this.currNumber; // In a block expression, no 'return' keyword is necessary
+    this.currentNumber; // Implicit return
   };
 }

 // Prints '0' and '1'.
-uniqueNumberGenerator.printNewNumbers(2);
+numberGenerator.printNewNumbers(2);
 ```

 ## Language Design